ey242/KiVA/README.md

     --randomize <randomize_parameters>
 ```

-## KiVA on Google Colab
+## Running KiVA on Google Colab
-Here is a [Google Colab Notebook](https://colab.research.google.com/drive/1lfzHXvKyKYxUOYgvZGV9-5eC2f5_c3eE?usp=sharing) to run KiVA on a model of your choice.
+Here is a [Google Colab Notebook](https://colab.research.google.com/drive/1lfzHXvKyKYxUOYgvZGV9-5eC2f5_c3eE?usp=sharing) to test KiVA on a model of your choice.
+The notebook runs through the benchmark and outputs statistical analyses of the model's performance.

 ## References